I'm Honey!

 One of my daughters realized she needed an abundance of natural sunlight in her life.
 She noticed when we moved from Honolulu to Chicago that she experienced the winter blues.
 Her family moved to Arizona so she could again have daily exposure to natural light.
 It worked!

 If you cannot live in a sunny climate, doctors may recommend you purchase a lightbox.
 It is best used in the early morning and emulates natural sunlight.
-A lightbox can be used even for those who don’t suffer from Seasonal Affective Disorder (SAD).
+Light exposure can influence neurotransmitters in the brain, which play a role in mood regulation.
+Changes in season can affect mood, and a lightbox can be used even for those who don’t suffer from Seasonal Affective Disorder (SAD).

 4. Dealing with Larger Pains

 The big stuff keeps me focused.
 It is so majestic; so large in magnitude one does not have the choice of going bonkers.
 One must sustain themselves in order to remain out of permanent despair.
+Navigating major life challenges requires strong connections and the ability to deal with adversity.
 I sit at my desk in Chicago, looking out over my beautiful city on a gorgeous day thinking of my bluest happenings and how I dealt with each one.
 Four words come to mind: avoidance coping and proactive coping.

 If you choose to go the route of avoidance coping, I can promise you that you will create additional stressors.
 You are escaping coping.
-Instead, if you are proactive, you will be able to combat your blues.
+Instead, if you are proactive, you will be able to combat your blues by maintaining positive coping strategies and building meaningful connections.
+It is important not only to connect with others but also to maintain these connections over time, as staying engaged with your community and loved ones can help you face major life challenges and foster a sense of belonging.
+These approaches can significantly improve your outcomes.
 Being proactive is empowering, and feeling empowered feels good!
+Some psychological responses can also act as a defense mechanism during difficult times, helping you conserve energy and protect your well-being.

 Here Is My Story of Proactivity

 Similarly, I also wrote every day.
 I traveled with my ultimate concierge, worked out, shopped, never missed a CAT scan, saw my grands and spent time with my family.
+Practicing gratitude during these times helped me cope with the challenges and reinforced positive emotions.
 Nevertheless, hanging over my head, I felt a dark, black cloud.

 Guidance From a Friend